 The group’s original aim was to establish an Islamic state in the Sunni-majority regions of Iraq.
 Following its involvement in the Syrian Civil War, after renaming itself the Islamic State in Iraq and al-Sham (ISIS, or ISIL, for Islamic State in Iraq and the Levant), its aim expanded to include controlling Sunni-majority areas of Syria.

 After the fall of Mosul in early June 2014 and the subsequent conquest of vast swathes of Iraq and Syria, where the group has almost total control of al-Raqqa and Deir Ezzor provinces, a caliphate was proclaimed, with its leader, Abu Bakr al-Baghdadi, as caliph.
 ISIS at the same time became the Islamic State (IS).

-The group currently controls about 90,000 square kilometres, from western Syria to eastern Iraq, which is almost the size of Portugal.
+The group currently controls about 90,000 square kilometers, from western Syria to eastern Iraq, which is almost the size of Portugal.